 Courtyard housing is not an infill development or a garage or a loft over a garage or a studio.
-Controls for infill development are included in C13,13.
+Controls for infill development are include in C1.3.13.
 Controls for a loft over a garage or studio are included in C1.5.7.

-- C12 A courtyard housing addition may be permitted if: - a) it would not have an adverse impact on the heritage significance of the existing building, adjoining properties, or the group of buildings, where the building forms part of a group; - b) it is not visible directly or obliquely, from any part of the street to which the property's street front zone abuts and from the front yard within the street front zone; - c) it will have a negligible impact on the amenity of neighbouring properties in terms of loss of sunlight, ventilation and privacy; - d) it will not adversely affect the setting of the existing building; and - it is subsidiary to the existing building and will not dominate the existing building in e) terms of bulk and scale. - A courtyard housing addition must be single storey and must not be able to be seen over the roof of the principal building. - C14 A courtyard housing addition must be wholly located at the rear of the existing principal building.
+- C12 A courtyard housing addition may be permitted if: - a) it would not have an adverse impact on the heritage significance of the existing building, adjoining properties, or the group of buildings, where the building forms part of a group; - b) it does not disrupt a coherent pattern of pairs or groups; - not visible, directly or obliquely, from any part of the street to which the c) it is property's street front zone abuts and from the front yard within the street front zone;

+it will have a negligible impact on the amenity of neighbouring properties in terms of d) loss of sunlight, ventilation and privacy;

+- e) it will not adversely affect the setting of the existing building; and - f) it is subsidiary to the existing building and will not dominate the existing building in terms of bulk and scale. - A courtyard housing addition must be single storey and must not be able to be seen over C13 the roof of the principal building. - C14 A courtyard housing addition must be wholly located at the rear of the existing principal building.
 Additions that wrap around the principal building are not appropriate.

-- C15 Where a courtyard housing addition is appropriate: - a) a narrow, non-habitable linking structure may be provided between the principal building form and the courtyard housing addition; - b) the linking structure must be single storey, with a maximum height of 2.4m or below the eaves of the principal building form, whichever is the lower; - c) the width of the linking structure must be a maximum of 1.5m internally; - 15t202 d) the linking structure must be a narrow, non-habitable lightweight construction to differentiate the new work from the original.
+- C15 Where a courtyard housing addition is appropriate: - a) a narrow, non-habitable linking structure may be provided between the principal building form and the courtyard housing addition; - b) the linking structure must be single storey, with a maximum height of 2.4m or below the eaves of the principal building form, whichever is the lower; - c) the width of the linking structure must be a maximum of 1.5m internally; - ,er 202d) the linking structure must be a narrow, non-habitable lightweight construction to differentiate the new work from the original.
 Lightweight construction should comprise appropriate materials, roof form and overall design.
 Appropriate materials include glass, steel and timber.
-Very minor masonry material may be included; - e) it must include a usable courtyard, provided that a compliant rear building alignment can be achieved and the bulk and scale of the addition does not result in adverse privacy and overshadowing impacts on adjoining properties; - f) the inclusion of a courtyard must comply with the controls and minimum requirements in Section C1.4.8 Private open space, swimming pools, courty and and scaping; and - g) the height of the courtyard housing must not exceed the reget height of the principal building form (chimneys not included).
+Very minor masonry material may be included; - e) it must include a usable courtyard, provided that a compliant rear building alignment can be achieved and the bulk and scale of the addition does not resulting adverse privacy and overshadowing impacts on adjoining properties; - f) the inclusion of a courtyard must comply with the controls and minimum requirements in Section C1.4.8 Private open space, swimming pools, courtyards and landscaping; and - g) the height of the courtyard housing addition must not exceed the ridge height of the principal building form (chimneys not included).